boljen/node-digital-ocean-api/README.md

 ## <a id="todo"></a>TODO

-* Image list functions which filter on type are somewhat flawed
+* Image list functions which filter on type are flawed
-* Documentation
+* Implement actual request/response testing using a local dummy server and hardcoded JSON responses.
-* More testing
+* Implement tagged droplet actions by adding an optional "tagged" boolean for all action methods as the second-to-last argument.
+Then determine tag-based lookup in a backwards-compatible way by parsing the provided arguments.

 ## <a id="license"></a>License